 At St Mary’s, Cheshunt, the Governors believe that staff are the most important resource in the delivery of a high quality education provision for children and young people.
 The recruitment of high quality staff is critical to the success of a high performing school.

-All members of staff – whether working in the classroom or in the non-classroom based support teams – are valued equally and each has a part to play in working together to achieve success (See Ofsted report May 2018).
+All members of staff – whether working in the classroom or in the non-classroom based support teams – are valued equally and each has a part to play in working together to achieve success.
 Our recent successes and continued improvement profile can be attributed to our work as a team and recognition that we all contribute to support of all students and their families.
 This makes for an effective and efficient school, where students from all backgrounds are supported to make good progress.

 Staff wellbeing is valued and an important aspect of work at St Mary’s and this is recognised in our recent inspection reports.
 The wellbeing of staff is important because staff are expected to work very hard and to maintain very high standards at all times.
 In return staff are well supported, provided with effective and regular training and high quality performance appraisal.
 In addition, the governors are committed to providing teaching staff with increased non contact time to support high quality planning and assessment for learning.
 Staff feedback tells us that staff are made to feel very welcome at St Mary’s and that there is an excellent culture of peer and collaborative support.